-\textbf{The FEVER Framework.} The task in FEVER is the open-domain verification of claims (similar to open-domain QA~\cite{chen2017reading}), where the golden evidence is not pre-identified at test time.
+The task involves the open-domain verification of claims, where the golden evidence is not pre-identified at test time.
 Specifically, the task consists of three steps: 1) document retrieval (obtaining relevant Wikipedia pages given their titles and the claim), 2) evidence retrieval (selecting evidence sentences from the retrieved pages), and 3) verifying the claim given the retrieved sentences.
 Thorne et al.~\cite{thorne2018fever} proposed a simple baseline that retrieves pages and evidence sentences based on TF-IDF vectors followed by an entailment model~\cite{parikh2016decomposable}.
-Since then, many improvements have been achieved by employing machine-learning and state-of-the-art transformers (e.g., BERT~\cite{kenton2019bert} and RoBERTa~\cite{liu2019roberta}) in both the retrieval and verification tasks~\cite{zhou2019gear,liu2020fine,nie2019combining}.
-Among these models, we test the attacks on the \textbf{KGAT}~\cite{liu2020fine} as one of the most prominent models and due to its easy-to-use public implementation.
+Many other improvements have been achieved by employing state-of-the-art transformers~\cite{kenton2019bert,liu2019roberta} in both the retrieval and verification tasks~\cite{zhou2019gear,liu2020fine,nie2019combining}.
+We test the attacks on the \textbf{KGAT}~\cite{liu2020fine} as one of the most prominent models and due to its easy-to-use public implementation.
 It uses a BERT-based evidence retrieval that was trained contrastively on golden evidence vs. other random sentences.
 Then, it is used to rank sentences according to the claim.
 The verification model is based on a graph neural network with BERT or RoBERTa backbones for representations.
 The number of evidence sentences used in the verification step is capped to the top 5 retrieval results.
-Following~\cite{du2022synthetic}, we also test on \textbf{CorefBERT}~\cite{ye2020coreferential} that initializes the KGAT verification model with a BERT model fine-tuned to better handle contextual coreferential relations.
+We also test on \textbf{CorefBERT}~\cite{ye2020coreferential} that initializes the KGAT verification model with a BERT model fine-tuned to better handle contextual coreferential relations.